 One notable finding from the report is that 33 percent of all capital raises were from women-owned companies, and 26 percent of all capital raises were from minority-owned companies.
-Compare this to 12 percent of venture capital going to women in 2018, which declined 15 percent from 2017.

-African American business owners find an even greater uphill battle when trying to access venture funds, with less than 1 percent of venture capital going into their businesses.
+African American business owners find an even greater uphill battle when trying to access venture funds.
 So far, community investors are proving to be more inclusive in their investment decisions, creating a more welcoming process for those often left on the sidelines.